-Of these, ED02 and ED03 are already allocated employment sites in the Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014) and have been the subject of an assessment under the Habitats Regulations.
-This concluded that there would be no Likely Significant Effect if the sites were brought forward for development falling under the B2 use class (general industrial).
-This conclusion will need to be included as a consideration in the Waste Plan HRA, given that it can be assumed that the sites would be developed for this type of use in any case, subject to the relevant policies of the Core Strategy.
-Any further assessment would therefore need to consider whether a waste use would have a likely significant effect over and above a B2 use.
+Sites WP01 and WP02 are already allocated employment sites in the Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014) and have been the subject of an assessment under the Habitats Regulations.
+This concluded that there would be no Likely significant effect if the sites were brought forward for development falling under the B2 use class (general industrial).
+This conclusion is also included as a consideration in the Waste Plan HRA, given that it can be assumed that the sites would be developed for this type of use in any case, subject to the relevant policies of the Core Strategy.